Friend of Mine (Rihanna song)

-"Friend of Mine" is a song by Barbadian singer Rihanna, released on May 16, 2025 as the second single from the soundtrack to the film Smurfs, in which she voices the character Smurfette.
-It was produced by Fallen, Jon Bellion and Pete Nappi.
+"Friend of Mine" is a song by the Barbadian singer Rihanna, released on May 16, 2025, as the second single from the soundtrack to the film Smurfs, in which she voices the character Smurfette.
+It was produced by Fallen, Jon Bellion, and Pete Nappi.

 Background

 "Friend of Mine" was created in the summer of 2024, during one of Jon Bellion's writing camps at his vacation home in the Hamptons.
 As Bellion describes, "It was a bunch of people having a blast, doing a music camp together, jamming on some DJ shit and playing chords and just having fun.
 And I think that that's probably why it ended up sounding so new.
 It just felt like a natural thing, with a bunch of guys who like being around each other and want to make great shit."
 Fallen worked with Bellion on the production for about three days, only focusing on "refining and dialing it in."
 Bellion described the song as "raw", noting Rihanna "didn't really mix it further than the two track that we sent out."
 Although he was uncertain that the song would be released, Bellion was impressed by the track's quality considering the short time that it was created.
 For a few days, he woke up listening to it every morning.
 He was initially surprised to hear that the song would be featured in the Smurfs film, but came to understand the mass appeal.
 In an interview with Billboard, Bellion stated:

 From a product standpoint, I don't think you get such major chords and such a positive [message] over a dance record that doesn't sound like a kids movie too often.
 So when do you nail the feel-good, family-friendly, high-taste, deep '90s nostalgia, that can also be played into the kids movie?
 Shoot it out into the world!